This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 It’s an area of southern West Virginia known for its beautiful, expansive views of river, cliff, and valley.

-Whether you’re looking for hiking, rock climbing, cycling, or whitewater rafting, there’s plenty to explore!
+Whether you’re looking for free camping, hiking, rock climbing, cycling, or whitewater rafting, there’s plenty to explore!

 On our recent trip to the gorge, we focused on some of the park’s most scenic trails.
-My two favorites (so far!) are the Long Point Trail and the Endless Wall Trail.
+My favorites (so far!) are the Long Point Trail, Grandview Rim, and the Endless Wall Trail.

 Looking for more outdoors fun in West Virginia?
 There’s lots to do at New River Gorge, or try Gray Flats South Trail in Beckley, Pinnacle Rock State Park near Princeton, Kanawha State Forest in Charleston, or Summit Lake near Richwood!